sounddrill31/linoffice/README.md

 **LinOffice enables you to run Microsoft Office applications in Linux.** In the background, it runs a virtual machine with Windows and Office installed which is then accessed via FreeRDP.
 LinOffice's aim is to be a "1-click" setup for Microsoft Office in Linux.

 By default, **Microsoft Office 2024** (Home & Retail) is installed, containing Word, Excel, Powerpoint, Onenote and Outlook.
-If you have an **Microsoft Office 365** subscription you can log in with your Microsoft account and it should upgrade from 2024 to 365.
+If you have a **Microsoft Office 365** subscription you can log in with your Microsoft account and it should upgrade from 2024 to 365.

 # Screenshot